faulknerrainford/FallModel/sphinx/setup.rst

 The FallModel package is a domain specific implementation of the SPmodelling framework: https://faulknerrainford.github.io/SPmodelling/
 Both packages are required to run the model.
-It is recommened that runs are done using a specification and the SPModelling function SPm.py, see SPmodelling documentation for its usage.
+It is recommended that runs are done using a specification and the SPModelling function SPm.py, see SPmodelling documentation for its usage.

 It is an abstract model of care, social and medical systems surrounding those with declining mobility.